Evaluation: Definition

 Evaluation is the structured interpretation and giving of meaning to predicted or actual impacts of proposals or results.
 It looks at original objectives, and at what is either predicted or what was accomplished and how it was accomplished.
-So evaluation can be formative, that is taking place during the development of a concept or proposal, project or organization, with the intention of improving the value or effectiveness of the proposal, project, or organisation.
-It can also be summative, drawing lessons from a completed action or project or an organisation at a later point in time or circumstance.
+So evaluation can be formative, that is taking place during the development of a concept or proposal, project or organization, with the intention of improving the value or effectiveness of the proposal, project, or organization.
+It can also be summative, drawing lessons from a completed action or project or an organization at a later point in time or circumstance.

 Evaluation is inherently a theoretically informed approach (whether explicitly or not), and consequently any particular definition of evaluation would have been tailored to its context – the theory, needs, purpose, and methodology of the evaluation process itself.
 Having said this, evaluation has been defined as: